-The Stanfield urban growth area is within the Stage Gulch Critical Ground Water Area (CGWA), which is identified as a significant resource site pursuant to the Goal 5 rules in OAR 660-023.
+The Stanfield urban growth area is within the Stage Gulch Critical Ground Water Area (CGWA), which is identified as a significant resource site pursuant to the Goal 5 rules in OAR 660-023-0140.
 This is one of six CGWA’s that have been identified by the State Water Resources Commission as areas where the pumping of ground water exceeds the long-term natural replenishment of an underground water reservoir.
 This designation was applied in 1991 to a 183-square-mile area to the southeast of Hermiston, including all of Stanfield, to address excessive ground water level declines, substantial interference between wells, and overdraft of the ground water resource in the area’s confined basalt aquifers.
 Detailed information about the Stage Gulch CGWA is contained in the Oregon Department of Water Resources report, “Ground Water Supplies in the Umatilla Basin,” April 3, 2003.

-Goal: To conserve open space and protect natural, scenic, historic and cultural resources.
+Findings: The City finds that there are areas of importance under Goal 5 that include:

+Wetlands and riparian areas provided by the Umatilla River and Stage Gulch Ditch.

+Various historic buildings and homes throughout Stanfield and the Foster Cemetery.

+Stage Gulch Critical Groundwater Area.

 It shall be City policy:

-To identify open spaces; scenic, cultural and historic areas; and natural resources which should be preserved from urban development.
+To identify open spaces; scenic, cultural, and historic areas; and natural resources which should be preserved from urban development.
+Actions to achieve this Policy include encouraging multiple uses of compatible open space land, designating wetlands and marshes as permanent Open Space to protect them from destruction and incompatible uses and to preserve their hydrologic and ecological functions, and working to conserve the area’s natural resources.

-To preserve the floodways of the Umatilla River and Stage Gulch as permanent open space and protect fish, wildlife and vegetation.
+To preserve the floodways of the Umatilla River and Stage Gulch as permanent open space and protect fish, wildlife, and vegetation.

 To preserve the existing ecological pattern of open space and drainageways through land use and public acquisition of suitable land and by requiring dedication of adequate open spaces as part of residential development approval, either via land donation or payment-in-lieu.

+To encourage the Oregon Division of State Lands (DSL) to thoroughly inventory the marshes, riparian areas and other wetlands and advise the City if further protection measures are necessary, and to adopt such measures.

+To preserve hillside areas between the present western city limits and the Union Pacific mainline as Permanent Open Space, to serve as a buffer between residential development and railroad operations.

 To examine any publicly owned lands including street rights-of-way for their potential open-space use before their disposition.

-To encourage multiple uses of open space land provided that the uses are compatible.

 To conduct a thorough, community-wide inventory and amend the Zoning Ordinance to protect identified archeological and historic sites, historic structures, and artifacts.

-To conserve the area’s natural resources, including native vegetation.

-To promote and protect scenic views in public and private development.

-To preserve hillside areas between the present western city limits and the Union Pacific mainline as Permanent Open Space, to serve as a buffer between residential development and railroad operations.

 To preserve and protect the old Foster Cemetery.